 General Questions about Green Dot Public Schools

-Green Dot Public Schools is the largest network of public charter schools serving Los Angeles families and has recently expanded to serve students in Memphis, Tennessee and Washington State.
+Green Dot Public Schools is the largest network of public charter schools serving Los Angeles families and has recently expanded to serve students in Memphis, Tennessee.
 Our mission is to help transform public education so that all young adults receive the education they deserve to be prepared for college, leadership, and life.
-We currently serve more than 12,000 students across 23 schools in the greater Los Angeles, Memphis, and Tacoma communities.
+We currently serve more than 12,000 students across 24 schools in the greater Los Angeles and Memphis communities.

 Charter schools are independent public schools that are tuition-free and open to all students.
 Charter schools are funded primarily through a combination of federal, state and local tax dollars.

 While closely regulated by the local school district, charter schools are able to exercise increased autonomy but are held strictly accountable for both academic growth and fiscal practices in return.

 Start-up charter schools are independent public schools that, essentially, Green Dot started from scratch.

 Transformation charter schools are schools in which Green Dot has assumed control of a persistently, low-performing district school in order to dramatically improve student experience and outcomes.
 These transformation schools were previously non-charter public schools that have been converted to independent public charters.

 In Memphis, all Green Dot campuses are transformation schools.
 Authorized by the Achievement School District (ASD), all campuses under Green Dot’s leadership were previously a public school under the purview of the local district and on the state’s priority list.
 Schools receiving this priority list designation have consistently scored in the bottom 5 percent academically of all schools in the state.

 Charter management organizations, such as Green Dot, are invited to partner with a school on the priority list in an effort to transform educational outcomes.
 Green Dot’s mission is to ensure all students receive access to high quality instruction and as such, we transform the entire campus.